henpeckedxu/Spatial_snMultiome_larval_zebrafish_brain/HCR_marker_quantification.md

 cd HCR_temp/HCR_mzb2zb
 scp 'henpeckedxu@dt2.wynton.ucsf.edu:~/LD_NeuralNetwork/experiments/antsRegistration/HCR/ref/*toZbrain*' .
 ```
-Step6. change the registered HCR images from 32bit to 16bit and stored in folder `HCR/HCR_mzb2zb_downsample/input/`
+Step6.
+Change the registered HCR images from 32bit to 16bit and stored in folder `HCR/HCR_mzb2zb_downsample/input/`

 Step7.
 Process the registered HCR images for MAPMap analysis using a fiji macro `PrepareStacksForMAPMapping.ijm`.
-The results are stored in
+The results are stored in `HCR/HCR_mzb2zb_downsample/output/`

+Step8. chunk file construction <br>
+The MAPMap analysis performs pairwise comparisons for all pairs of 293 HCR markers.
+In total, there are 42,778 pairs and comparison all pairs in one process is not possible.</br>
+For computational efficiency, these pairs need to be partitioned into chuck files.
+To do that, an empty folder for each HCR gene is created under a parent folder 'HCR_temp/MAPmap_input/` in local computer using `EmptyFolder_v1.ipynb`.</br>

 Run MAPmap with chunk file on Wynton</br>